keycloak/keycloak/testsuite/integration-arquillian/README.md

 ### Selecting container for Keycloak Server

 The testsuite requires a container for Keycloak Server to be selected.
-This container is used by all tests in the test suite.
+This container is used by all tests in the suite during a single test execution.
-It can be selected with property `auth.server.container`.

 *By default* the tests run with server on embedded *Undertow*.
+A different container can be selected with profile, e.g. `-Pauth-server-wildfly`.

 ### Containers Supported for Keycloak Server